MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 > The Fixed Version distribution mode is under Public Preview.

 The Fixed Version distribution mode was previously named bring-your-own.

 For constrained environments with strict compatibility requirements, you may want to consider using the Fixed Version distribution mode.
 The Fixed Version distribution mode allows you to select and package a specific version of the WebView2 Runtime.
-Control which version of the WebView2 Runtime is used by your app.
-Use the Fixed Version distribution to also define when user machines are updated.
+It allows you to control which version of the WebView2 Runtime is used by your app, when the Runtime is updated.
 The Fixed Version distribution mode doesn't receive any automatic updates, and you should plan to apply updates themselves.

 To use the Fixed Version mode,